mivano/azure-cost-cli/README.md

         --useUSD          Force the use of USD for the currency.
 Defaults to false to use the currency returned by the API
         --skipHeader      Skip header creation for specific output formats.
 Useful when appending the output from multiple runs into one file.
 Defaults to false
         --filter          Filter the output by the specified properties.
 Defaults to no filtering and can be multiple values.
+    -m, --metric           ActualCost    The metric to use for the costs.
+Defaults to ActualCost.
+(ActualCost, AmortizedCost)

 COMMANDS:
     accumulatedCost    Show the accumulated cost details